 Budapest sits on top of thermal springs, which have created a thriving and well-established spa industry that is one of Budapest's main attractions.

 On the European continent, Hungary is bordered by Slovakia to the north, Ukraine to the northeast, Austria to the northwest, Romania to the east, Serbia to the south, Croatia to the southwest, and Slovenia to the west.

 Some of the major European cities that are near Budapest are Bratislava, the capital of Slovakia, which is 100 miles (163 kilometers) away; Vienna, the capital of Austria is 135 miles (217 kilometers) away; Krakow, Poland is 182 miles (293 kilometers) north; and Prague, the capital of the Czech Republic is 275 miles (443 kilometers) northwest.

 Getting to Budapest

-International flights to Budapest arrive at Budapest Ferihegy International Airport, and many direct connections can be had from other European cities.
+Budapest is considered a great hub for exploring Central Europe.
+International flights to Budapest arrive at Budapest Ferenc Liszt International Airport, and many direct connections can be had from other major European cities.
+The airport is 15 miles (25 kilometers) from the city center.
 Danube River cruises and tours of Eastern and Central Europe also frequently stop in Budapest.